 This giant donut cake is an ode to Homer’s iconic pink glazed donut with sprinkles.
-It’s a fun and festive cake perfect for birthdays!
+It’s a fun and festive cake perfect for birthdays and celebrations!

 Simpson’s Giant Donut Cake

-This slice of cake photographed above is an ode to Homer’s “forbidden donut.”
+But, is there anything more iconic than Homer and his love for donuts?
+I don’t think so.
+This cake photographed above is an ode to Homer’s “forbidden donut.”

 I used 4 drops of ivory gel paste food coloring mixed with 1 drop of chocolate brown gel paste food coloring to get that lightly golden tan color for the buttercream frosting that coats the outside of the cake.